radical-edo/.vim/README.md

 ### Requirements:

-`vundle` required to instasll all other plugins, if you haven't installed it yet, run the following command:
+`vundle` required to install all other plugins, if you haven't installed it yet, run the following command:

 `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`